 - The plaintiff did not provoke the dog

-It’s important to note that the law applies to injuries caused by any type of dog, not just those that have been identified as dangerous or vicious.
-Additionally, the law applies to injuries that are caused by a dog in any location, not just on the owner’s property.
+It’s important to note that the law applies to injuries caused by any type of dog, not just those identified as dangerous or vicious.
+Additionally, the law applies to injuries caused by a dog in any location, not just on the owner’s property.

 If a victim is successful in their claim, they may be entitled to damages such as medical expenses, lost wages, and pain and suffering.
-It’s important to consult with an experienced personal injury attorney if you have been injured in a dog bite incident in Delaware to understand your rights and options.
+To understand your rights and options, consult with an experienced personal injury attorney if you have been injured in a dog bite incident in Delaware.